theupdateframework/specification/tuf-spec.md

     also recommended for <a>TARGETPATH</a>.
 A path separator in a path SHOULD NOT be matched by a wildcard in the <a>PATHPATTERN</a>.

+    Note: As each <PATHPATTERN> describes the paths that a delegated role is trusted to provide, it is important to understand the functioning of path patterns to avoid mistaken assumptions that can lead to a false sense of security.
+For example, an assumption that `"foo/*"` applies recursively to all files in subdirectories of `foo` in a terminating delegation could allow a subsequent delegated role that should not be trusted to sign for a target in a subdirectory of `foo`.

     Some example <a>PATHPATTERN</a>s and expected matches:
     * a <a>PATHPATTERN</a> of `"targets/*.tgz"` would match file paths
       `"targets/foo.tgz"` and `"targets/bar.tgz"`, but not `"targets/foo.txt"`.